What is a Job Architecture?

 - Cadre Supérieur

-- Tarifliche Mitarbeiter (non-exempt employees, covered by labour agreement)
+- Tarifliche Mitarbeiter (non-exempt employees, covered by labor agreement)

 - Außertarifliche Mitarbeiter (exempt employees)